mathematica-pub/frontend-shared-packages/docs/documentation-generation.md

 We then use a custom python script to extract the .html files that we want from what Compodoc has generated, and assemble those files into a tree structure that we display in the Demo App navbar.

-The `documentation-structure.yml` file (in `projects/demo-app/assets/documentation`) governs which of the Compodoc-generated html files we make viewable in the demo app, and how they are titled and organized.
+The `documentation-structure.yml` file (in `projects/demo-app/assets/documentation`) determines which of the Compodoc-generated html files we make viewable in the `DOCUMENTATION` section of the demo app, and how they are titled and organized.

-The structure of this file/the keys are entirely arbitrary/can be designed to best organize the information.
-The string values of the keys -- for example -- 'classes/VicImageDownloadConfig.html' refers to the file within the `documentation` directory at the top level of the project.
+There are no technical constraints to the names of keys in this file or their hierarchical organization.
+However, the string values of the keys -- for example -- 'classes/VicImageDownloadConfig.html' refers to the file within the `documentation` directory at the top level of the project.
 This string must match the path name exactly or a build error will be thrown.